scylladb/scylladb/docs/dev/redis.md

 currently.

 > In fact, some commands (e.g. MSET of STRINGs) are also not supported,
-> which also need the transcation mechanism.
+> which also need the transaction mechanism.

 ### 5.4 Time to Live (TTL)